-The Natural Community Conservation Planning Local Assistance Grant (NCCP LAG) Program was created to assist local public and nonprofit entities in the implementation of Natural Community Conservation Plans (NCCPs) throughout California, as authorized under Fish and Game Code (FGC) 2800 et seq.
+The Natural Community Conservation Planning Local Assistance Grant (NCCP LAG) Program was created to assist local public and non-profit entities in the implementation of Natural Community Conservation Plans (NCCPs) throughout California, as authorized under Fish and Game Code (FGC) Section 2800 et seq.
 Additional legal authority for the NCCP LAG Program is provided by FGC Section 1501.5, which allows the California Department of Fish and Wildlife (CDFW) to grant funds for fish and wildlife habitat preservation, restoration, and enhancement.
-CDFW offers NCCP LAGs to eligible Applicants on an annual basis for highest priority tasks needed to implement NCCPs.
-Highest priority tasks are identified by the NCCP implementing partners and Wildlife Agencies throughout the preceding year.
+Proposals must address the highest priority tasks associated with the implementation of approved NCCPs or NCCPs.

 GrantWatch ID#: 136139

--February - March 2018: Estimated start date for projects.
+February - March 2021: Estimated start date for projects.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.